This blog post will show you how you can switch Azure Bastion from the Standard SKU to the Basic SKU (tier) via the use of an Azure PowerShell script.

 Change the current context to the subscription holding the Azure Bastion host, if the subscription exists; otherwise, exit the script.

-Save the Bastion host if it exists in the subscription as a variable and check if it uses the Basic SKU; if so, exit the script, otherwise the script will continue.
+Save the Bastion host if it exists in the subscription as a variable and check if it uses the Basic SKU; if so, exit the script; otherwise, the script will continue.

 Store the specified set of Azure Bastion host tags in a hash table.

-Delete Azure Bastion host with Standard SKU.
+Delete the Azure Bastion host with the Standard SKU.

 Lock the Azure Bastion resource group with a CanNotDelete lock.